-At Queensland Fertility Group we work with patients at risk from a variety of inherited conditions, such as birth defects and genetic disorders.
-We also provide counsellors, who can help you with advice and information about these risks, and support any decisions you make.
-We may recommend genetic testing as part of the process.
+At Queensland Fertility Group we have extensive experience working with patients at risk from a variety of inherited conditions, such as birth defects and genetic disorders.
+We offer a wide range of advanced genetic testing to give you the best possible chance of having a healthy baby.
+We also provide counsellors, who can help you with advice and information about the risks, and support any decisions you make.

 Pre-implantation Genetic Diagnosis (PGD)